equinor/eit-robotic-avatar-two/server/README.md

 For more complicated configuration look at: https://docs.rs/env_logger/0.9.1/env_logger/#enabling-logging

+Note: In dev container RUST_LOG is set to debug.

 * Type: Comma-separated list of logging directives.
 * Default value: error
 * Debug only: false